youssef874/kids_security_public/README.md

 # Android application for kids security

-This is android application developped with android framwork in kotlin an spring boot for backend.To allow parent track their kids.
+This is android application developped with android framwork in kotlin and spring boot for backend.To allow parent track their kids.

 ## Acknowledgements